GoogleCloudPlatform/cloud-builders-community/android/README.md

 ---------------------:|:----------|
 `_ANDROID_BUILD_CACHE`  | `[ANDROID_BUILD_CACHE]`
 `_ANDROID_SDK_LICENSE`  | `$ANDROID_SDK_LICENSE`
+`_LICENSES_BUCKET`      | `[_LICENSES_BUCKET]`
 `_DEBUG_BUILD_BUCKET`        | `[DEBUG_BUILD_BUCKET]`

+#### 8. Get your keystore hashes
+If you are using the debug build to run tests that use a third party authentication system you may need the hashes of the debug keystore used to sign the build.
+Note that these are deliberately output during the docker build.
+To find these values review the output from the submission of the Docker build for this builder.

 # What's included with this builder
 ## Android Builder Image